-The research on home educating special needs children is very positive, showing advantages both academically and socially.
+The research on home educating children with disabilities is very positive, showing advantages both academically and socially.
 An American study by Stephen Duvall is one of the most thorough to date.
-It concluded that home education offers more of the kind of education that special needs children need most and that they benefit greatly from the individualised attention that home education allows.
+It concluded that home education offers more of the kind of education that children with disabilities need most and that they benefit greatly from the individualised attention that home education allows.

 Reasons for home educating